NERSC/tokio-abcutils/README.md

     Generating /global/project/projectdirs/m888/glock/tokio-year/summaries/edison/glock_ior_id4015752_2-18-63772-1376825852187540237_1.json
     ...

+This script is just a parallel wrapper around `summarize_job.py` and is invoked on each darshan log with options similar to the following:

+    $ ./pytokio/bin/summarize_job.py --jobhost=cori \
+                                     --concurrentjobs \
+                                     --topology=data/cori.xtdb2proc.gz \
+                                     --ost \
+                                     --json \
+                                     results/runs.cori.2017-12/runs.cori.2017-12-31.5/glock_dbscan_*.darshan

-The `summarize_job.py` script retrieves and indexes data from each connector, but it does not strive to synthesize cross-connector metrics such as coverage factors.
+This `summarize_job.py` script retrieves and indexes data from each connector, but it does not strive to synthesize cross-connector metrics such as coverage factors.
 That occurs in analysis that we will perform later on.